Click the following link to view and download CIAJ’s Annual Report for fiscal year 2019-2020, or consult the double page layout below:

 The year 1999 marked CIAJ’s 25th anniversary.
 The Board of Directors took the opportunity of this milestone to update CIAJ’s mandate.
 The administration of justice is viewed as a public service.
 Strategically placed to identify emerging needs, and to promote research and educational endeavours likely to improve the administration of justice, the CIAJ takes a multi-disciplinary approach in identifying and addressing leading-edge issues.

-In 2014, after 40 years of existence, CIAJ reviewed its statutes, renewed its visual identity, made its first step in social media and adopted a new strategic plan.
+In 2014, after 40 years of existence, CIAJ reviewed its statutes, renewed its visual identity, and made its first step in social media.

 * For more information, see the excerpt from D.C.
 McDonald, “The Role of the Canadian Institute for the Administration of Justice in the Development of Judicial Education in Canada” in W. Kaplan & D. McRae, eds., Law, Policy and International Justice, Essays in Honour of Maxwell Cohen (Montreal & Kingston: McGill-Queen’s University Press, 1992) at 455-480.